MonsterEOS/monstereos/README.md

 We love EOS Community and we think that we can build a better world together!

-Monsters Pictures Package: Itch.io @Pipoya - Free RPG Monster Pack

-Sleeping GIF Credits: Giphy @AlabasterPizzo

-Arena Background Credits: Freebies from craftpix.net - license here: https://craftpix.net/file-licenses/

 ## Disclaimer

 This project remains purely experimental software and is not to be considered in any way production fit nor has any guarantee of any kind.
 Use at your own risk.

 Any transferred tokens sent to account name 'monstereosio' will not return any entitlement of any asset, investment digital or physical including the sent asset itself.
 Any proceeds received from any user transfers are of the sole control and discretion of the receiver.

-## Big Thanks
+## Big Thanks & Credits

 Open source is all :heart:

 Monsters Pictures Package: [Itch.io @Pipoya - Free RPG Monster Pack](https://pipoya.itch.io/free-rpg-monster-pack)

 Sleeping GIF Credits: [Giphy @AlabasterPizzo](https://giphy.com/stickers/zzz-snore-51WvIEoUKKHlGwgmgy)

+Arena Background Credits: Freebies from craftpix.net - license here: [Craftpix](https://craftpix.net/file-licenses/)